Karen is the Clinical Director of Shefford Osteopathic Clinic, which she established in 2000.

 Karen was President and Chairman of the British Osteopathic Association from 2006-2008, which is now the Institute of Osteopathy, and she remains a member.
 She is also registered with the General Osteopathic Council and the British Medical Acupuncture Association.

-Karen continues to update her skills and knowledge.
+Karen is firmly committed to updating her skills and knowledge.
 In the past 20 years she has completed a large variety of courses and subjects.
 These include: Paediatric and Cranial Osteopathy, Medical Acupuncture, Shiatsu, Ergonomic assessment and DSE assessor (see our Ergonomic Assessments page), First Aid, and MRI imaging.

-- training in Systemic/Family constellations – a facilitated process that reveals hidden dynamics and resources that can bring resolution to internal issues within any relational system (personal, professional or organizational),
+- Training in Systemic/Family constellations – a facilitated process that reveals hidden dynamics and resources that can bring resolution to internal issues within any relational system (personal, professional or organisational),

-“Outside of the Clinic I try to practice what I preach with meditating regularly, practising yoga, growing my own vegetables, playing the piano and spending time with my family and pets.”
+“Outside of the Clinic I try to practice what I preach with regular meditation, practising yoga, growing my own vegetables, playing the piano and spending time with my family and pets.”